 It is wonderful to sip alone or as a base for soup as used traditionally in Japanese cuisine.
 Here’s what ancient South American proverbs have to say on the matter:

 I personally feel that fish stock is a must cooking skill to teach children before they leave home.

-The Culinary Arts Dictionary defines the French word remouillage as “a weak stock made by resimmering bones that have been used to make stock once already.”
+The Culinary Arts Dictionary defines the French word remouillage as a weak stock made by resimmering bones that have been used to make bone broth once already.